rangle/webpack-workshop-part-three/slides/src/content/3-hot-module-replacement.md

 ---

-## Side Effects: `.Dispose()ing stale modules'
+## Side Effects: .Dispose-ing stale modules
 - While the HMR code can add and remove modules for you, it doesn't really what your code may have done that it now needs to account for in the transition
-- HMR is basically time travel, and you don't want to end up like the climax of Primer.
+- HMR is basically time travel, and you don't want to end up like the fourth act of Primer.
 - If your module manipulated the DOM, or changed general app state in other ways, you may end up with inconsistencies.
 - We call these artifacts **side effects**
 - You can remove side effects with `module.hot.dispose` on a per-module basis: